KoljaB/RealtimeSTT/README.md

 pip install RealtimeSTT
 ```

-This will install all the necessary dependencies, including a CPU support only version of PyTorch.
+This will install all the necessary dependencies, including a **CPU support only** version of PyTorch.

 ### GPU Support with CUDA (recommended)

-Additional steps are needed for a GPU-optimized installation.
-These steps are recommended for those who require better performance and have a compatible NVIDIA GPU.
+Additional steps are needed for a **GPU-optimized** installation.
+These steps are recommended for those who require **better performance** and have a compatible NVIDIA GPU.

-If you plan to use RealtimeSTT with GPU support via CUDA, please follow these steps:
+To use RealtimeSTT with GPU support via CUDA please follow these steps:

 1. **Install NVIDIA CUDA Toolkit 11.8**:
     - Visit [NVIDIA CUDA Toolkit Archive](https://developer.nvidia.com/cuda-11-8-0-download-archive).